djjolicoeur/datomap-plugin/README.md

  for standardizing enviroments and developer throughput, however it can be difficult when you want to write to the local host's filesystem or utlize a windowing server to render a visualization.
-This plugin aims to provide the same functionality you would get from the datomap projec with regard to visualizing your datomic schema or dumping that schema to disk.
+This plugin aims to provide the same functionality you would get from the datomap project with regard to visualizing your datomic schema or dumping that schema to disk.

 ![](doc/schema.png)